vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/feature/page-info.md

 `pageInfo` accepts an array of strings by default, filling in a group of items.
 The order of filling is the order in which the items are displayed.

-The optional values ​​and corresponding contents of the entry are as follows:
+The optional values and corresponding contents of the entry are as follows:

 | Entry            | Corresponding content  | page frontmatter value             |
 | ---------------- | ---------------------- | ---------------------------------- |